A NEW PRIORITY AREA: Mental health (2025)

 We used the collective insights from these listening sessions and our reporting session to choose a new community organizing project on which to focus our efforts in the coming months: Mental Health.

-MIP has formed a mental health research team to identify where we can be most impactful.
+MIP then formed a mental health research team to identify where we can be most impactful.
 The team has met with local professionals knowledgeable about mental health challenges, including the following:

 • Monadnock Family Services